pratik213/portfolio/README.md

 # portfolio
-This was made using bootstrap.Project is complete but content is not complete. https://pratik213.github.io/portfolio/
+This was made using bootstrap. https://pratik213.github.io/portfolio/